hashicorp/terraform-cdk/website/docs/cdktf/concepts/remote-backends.html.md

 Terraform stores [state](https://www.terraform.io/docs/language/state/index.html) about managed infrastructure to map real-world resources to the configuration, keep track of metadata, and improve performance.
 Terraform stores this state in a local file by default, but you can also use a Terraform [remote backend](https://www.terraform.io/docs/backends/types/remote.html) to store state remotely.

+By default, `cdktf init` will configure a Terraform Cloud workspace and a corresponding Remote Backend.
+If a `cdktf` project was created with local state by running `cdktf init --local`, the state can be [migrated](#migrate-state) to any remote backend later on, e.g. to Terraform Cloud or Terraform Enterprise.

 You can configure your remote backend to be [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html), another Terraform (CDKTF) [supported backend](#supported-backends), or a custom location.

 ## When to Use Remote Backends